ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 const snsClient = new SNSClient({ region: "eu-central-1" }); // Update your region
 ```

-Next, we have the handler function, which is the entry point for the Lambda function.
+Next, you have the handler function, which is the entry point for the Lambda function.
 The handler receives an event object containing temperature data.
 It declares the temperature threshold, the email address for notifications, and the SNS topic name:

 ```JavaScript
 export const handler = async (event) => {